Code-the-Dream-School/python-200/lessons/05_AI_intro/openai_learnings.md

 ## Explore on your own!
 Congratulations!
 You've learned the basics of the completions API!
 There really isn't that much more to it.
 From here you could build a simple chatbot with a personality, build in memory of previous conversations, and build a simple application.

 I'd encourage you to explore more below.
 See what it can do.
 Explore in different languages to see where it suceeds, fails, etc. Feel free to expand the list of messages with assistant/user interactions.
+You will be given the opportunity for a more hands-on experience in the assignments.

 ```python
 messages = [{"role": "system",